biolink/biolink-model/guidelines/maintaining-the-model.md

 The Biolink Model is under constant development with new classes and slots being added on a monthly basis.
 The main driver for the model is the NCATS Biomedical Data Translator.

-This rapid development of the model may causes tools that directly depend on the model to break.
+This rapid development of the model may cause tools that directly depend on the model to break.
 To avoid such a scenario any tool that uses Biolink Model YAML (or it artifacts) must pin to a particular release.
 A full list of releases can be found on [GitHub](https://github.com/biolink/biolink-model/releases)

 This section will address the strategies for maintaining the Biolink Model.